 The donation has also helped improve certain areas of the ward, with new activity panels being installed in consulting rooms and a flat screen TV in the waiting area, to entertain children and their families whilst they wait to be seen.

 The funds were raised from the Bromley Rotary Club’s Christmas Concert in December 2015.
 Sian and many other PRUH staff went along to enjoy the festivities, which included performances from the Bromley Temple Band of The Salvation Army and the Bromley Boy Singers, along with other special guests.

 Major Melvyn Ackroyd is a Chaplain at PRUH and was 2015-2016 President of the Club.

 ‘I spent a considerable time in hospital as a child and wanted the major fundraising of the Club during my year as President to benefit children who need hospital treatment,’ says Major Ackroyd.
 ‘We are pleased to be able to meet the ward’s need for sensory equipment, particularly the Magic Carpet which will relieve stress in children when having to undergo treatment.’

 Would you like to support King’s and PRUH by holding an event like this one, taking on a physical challenge or holding your own bake sale?
 Find out more about the many ways you can get involved.

-Above top image: Major Melvyn Ackroyd from the Rotary Club of Bromley with PRUH children's ward staff Karen Littler and Sian Spencer-Little showing off the Magic Carpet.
-Above right image: The Magic Carpet machine with projection on.
-Above left image: Festive carol singers at the Christmas concert fundraiser
+Above top image: Major Melvyn Ackroyd from the Rotary Club of Bromley with PRUH children’s ward staff Karen Littler and Sian Spencer-Little showing off the Magic Carpet.
+Above middle image: The Magic Carpet machine with projection on.
+Above bottom image: Festive carol singers at the Christmas concert fundraiser.